GitbookIO/nuts/README.md

 > Open source releases/downloads server with auto-updater and GitHub as a backend

 Nuts is a simple (and stateless) application to serve application's releases.
 It uses GitHub releases as a backend, and it can easily be deployed to heroku as a stateless service.
-It also works for GitHub private repositories (useful to store releases of a closed-source application available on GitHub).
+It supports private repositories (useful to store releases of a closed-source application available on GitHub).

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)